 Hackers and phisher’s love that.

 The email says there’s an issue with your account, and to please open the attached file for more information.

 Chances are, to quote the over-quoted Admiral Ackbar: It’s a trap!

 Whoever sent you that email probably used the ZIP file format to bypass anti-malware scans and other restrictions to deliver you a malicious package.
 If you open the zip file, you’ll probably find what appears to be a document.
 Double click on that document and you could instead be running a program that delivers malware to your machine.

 When to trust ZIP files

-But ultimately if you receive unexpected email, particularly from some kind of “official looking” source, and it has a ZIP file attached, be very, very wary.
+But ultimately if you receive an unexpected email, particularly from some kind of “official-looking” source, and it has a ZIP file attached, be very, very wary.
 I would even go so far as to say never open unexpected ZIP files until or unless you can absolutely confirm that they are legit by some other means.